ethereum/consensus-specs/tests/formats/transition/README.md

 post_fork: string              -- String name of the spec after the fork.
 fork_epoch: int                -- The epoch at which the fork takes place.
 fork_block: int                -- Optional.
 The `<index>` of the last block on the initial fork.
-blocks_count: int              -- Optional.
-The number of blocks processed in this test.
+blocks_count: int              -- The number of blocks processed in this test.
 ```

 *Note*: There may be a fork transition function to run at the `fork_epoch`.